 Education: The lack of prosthetic limbs poses an acute barrier to child amputees receiving an education and children with disabilities are five times more likely to be out of school than other marginalized groups in India.
 By giving them back their physical mobility and strengthening their self-confidence, the project will provide the children with the conditions for going back to school.
 This is fundamental to build the capacity of the individuals and to enable them to break out of the cycle of poverty they often become trapped in as adults.

 Who?
-80 child amputees from poor, rural villages.
+Up to 80 child amputees from poor, rural villages.

 Where?
 Paradise Village in the Indian state Andhra Pradesh.